GreninjaBoy23D/Capstone-Respiretory/docs/ideas/canidate-a.md

 | Dependencies verified | 2 | | |
 | Demonstrable in ten minutes | 1 | | |
 | **Total (max 55)** | | | |

-## 8. If this candidate is rejected

-<Write the rejection paragraph NOW, while you still like the idea.
-Name the gate it
-failed, the number that killed it, and the condition under which you would revisit it — or say plainly that it is closed, not deferred.>